reims2/reims2-docs/src/philscore.md

 3. However, an axis of -5 degrees doesn't exist.
 So, the function adjusts the allowed range to 175 to 180 degrees (for the negative part) and 0 to 25 degrees (for the positive part).
 4. The function then checks if the lens axis (178 degrees) falls within this allowed range.
 In this case, the lens is _allowed_ because 178 is between 175 and 180.

+## Scoring Function Descriptions

-### calcSingleEyePhilscore
+### calcInitialDiffScore

 This function is invoked for every single lens (i.e., for each eye of every glass that hasn't been filtered before).

 It calculates the initial PhilScore based on the sum of the deltas of sphere, cylinder, axis (and additional).
 The deltas are weighted, i.e., the sphere and cylinder deltas count a lot more than the axis and additional deltas.

+The weights are as follows:

+- Sphere: 1
+- Cylinder: 1
+- Additional: 0.1
+- Axis: 1/3600 (i.e., 1 degree of axis difference is 1/3600 of the score)

+This means that the axis is basically irrelevant for the score, and the additional only has a small impact.

+The function then returns the initial PhilScore for the lens.

+### calcSingleEyePhilscore

 The score is then adjusted based on several conditions related to the sphere, cylinder, and additional values.
 The conditions are applied in the following order: